SmingHub/Sming/docs/source/information/develop/documentation.rst

 ::

-   See :component:`spiffs` for details of the flash filing system.
+   See :library:`Spiffs` for details of the flash filing system.

    We use :component-esp8266:`axtls-8266` for SSL support.